 Short Term Rentals in New Orleans

-Short term rentals have recently become a controversial issue in cities all across America, New Orleans included.
+Short term rentals have been a controversial issue in cities all across America, New Orleans included.

 Short term rentals are considered to be any rental less than 30 days.